How to perform Upward Facing Intense Stretch Pose

 When to use Urdhva Mukha Paschimottanasana?

-This is an advanced forward bend that requires a due amount of core strength, flexibility, and balance.
+This is an advanced forward bend that requires a good amount of core strength, flexibility, and balance.
 For this reason, this pose typically appears in sequences for experienced students.